halpeter/python-analysis/README.md

 # Python-Analysis

 ## Background
 This analysis uses python script to analyze CSV data.
-The scripts read in CSVs, utilize with open, for loops, conditional statements, lists, append functionalitly, and basic statistical calculations (such as minimum, maximum, average, and percent change).
+The scripts read in CSVs, utilize with open, for loops, conditional statements, lists, append functionality, and basic statistical calculations (such as minimum, maximum, average, and percent change).

 ## PyBank